History of Eglin Air Force Base: Modern era

 To commemorate those EOD Technicians that have given the last full measure in performance of their duty, the EOD Memorial Foundation was created in 1969 by a group of volunteers.
 The construction of the EOD Memorial was started that same year at Indian Head Naval Ordnance Station, Maryland, home of the first Naval School of Explosive Ordnance Disposal.
 The Memorial is composed of four cenotaphs, one for each branch of the armed forces, with a bronze tablet inscribed with the names of those EOD technicians who lost lives in line of duty.
 In 1999, the memorial was relocated to Eglin AFB, across the street from the now relocated EOD School.

 As part of the military drawdown in the 1990s, the Air Force inactivated the 33d Fighter Wing's 59th Fighter Squadron on 15 April 1999.
 The wing lost six aircraft and consolidated the remaining aircraft into the 58th and 60th Fighter Squadrons.
 Originally selected for inactivation in 1997, Air Force officials delayed the decision in recognition of the Nomads connection with Khobar Towers.
 The 59th reactivated as the 59th Test and Evaluation Squadron on 3 December 2004, at Nellis Air Force Base, Nevada.
 The 59th falls under the 53rd Test Management Group at Eglin.

-On 16 June 1999, a U.S. Navy Tomahawk cruise missile, in limited supply since the war over Kosovo, completed a test flight over northern Florida.
-The cruiser launched an unarmed Tomahawk from the Atlantic Ocean off Jacksonville.
-The land-attack mission ended successfully at Eglin AFB, 450 mi away.
-A parachute brought the missile, which is in short supply because so many were launched at Yugoslavia, to a soft landing so it can be refurbished and used again, according to a Pentagon news release.

 The 55th Special Operations Squadron at Hurlburt Field was inactivated on 11 November 1999.

 On 16 December 1999, an F-15D Eagle of the 33d Fighter Wing became the first F-15 in the Air Force's inventory to log 6,000 flying hours.

 Under Project Linked Seas, a NATO exercise, conducted between 1 May and 12 May 2000, two missions were flown by RPV RQ-4Q Global Hawk, AV-4, 98-2004, from Eglin AFB to Portugal.

 From June to August 2002, F-22A Block 10 Raptor, 91-4004, c/n 4004, was tested in the McKinley Climatic Laboratory.
 The aircraft arrived from Langley AFB, Virginia, on 30 May 2002, piloted by Maj.
 Colin Miller, 36, of Falls Church, Virginia.

 Given the initial tasking 10 September 2002, experts from the Air Armament Center, Air Force Operational Test and Evaluation Center, Air Force Research Laboratory Munitions Directorate and 53rd Wing developed, tested and delivered the new CBU-107 Passive Attack Weapon by December.
 The weapon’s full production was completed 9 March 2003.
 The Air Force used the new weapon following a 98-day, $40 million development program.